Whoaa512/starred/README.md

 ## Go

-- [alajmo/sake](https://github.com/alajmo/sake) - sake is a CLI tool that helps you configure servers, think of it like make but for servers
+- [alajmo/sake](https://github.com/alajmo/sake) - :robot: sake is a command runner for local and remote hosts
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
 - [bytebase/bytebase](https://github.com/bytebase/bytebase) - Safe database schema change and version control tool for teams.
 Public demo: https://demo.bytebase.com.
 SQL 审核查询平台
 - [evrone/go-clean-template](https://github.com/evrone/go-clean-template) - Clean Architecture template for Golang services